 - Be willing to partner with a vendor.

 Once you have selected those customers you will approach, it’s time to consider your next concern:

 The answer is – it depends.
-In most cases, CEO’s of larger companies are awfully hard to access and, unless you are aware of a strategic issue they are currently facing, you might want to aim one tier down.
-CFO’s, Department Managers and even Human Resource executives (not order givers!) can also be appropriate targets for strategic selling.
+In most cases, CEOs of larger companies are awfully hard to access and, unless you are aware of a strategic issue they are currently facing, you might want to aim one tier down.
+CFOs, department managers and even HR executives (not order givers!) can also be appropriate targets for strategic selling.

 As you consider each client company, make a list of the executives you wish to contact.
 Get their names, titles and when possible, their e-mail addresses.

 It’s really not such a daunting problem.
 In fact, you have a number of alternatives; however, before you pick up the phone, send your first letter or e-mail…stop and reflect.

 First, think about what you’re going to say.
 Anytime you say the same thing as your competition you become generic.
 Anytime you open a conversation with statements about your service, you will be viewed as a commodity where price becomes a primary consideration.
 You simply must become a problem solver to escape from being price-driven.

 Your opening statement therefore should have nothing to do with you or your service and everything to do with the client.

 Because you are already dealing with this customer, you should know a great deal about their company, culture, product/service and method of operation.